SOM-Research/comment-analyzer/README.md

 ## Example Scenario
 - **Positive Comment**: The action will post a predefined positive response.
-- **Inappropriate Comment**: The action will delete the comment based on the analysis results.
+- **Inappropriate Comment**: he action will flag the comment as a possible violation of the Code of Conduct and notify the repository owner for further review.

 ---
 ## Permissions